warwick-hpsc/CUP-CFD/README.md

 ## Postprocessing

-The library itself must be initialised with TreeTimerInit() prior to any blocks, and finalized with TreeTimerFinalize() to write out its results.
+The library itself must be initialised with TT_Init() prior to any blocks, and finalized with TT_Finalize() to write out its results.
 The results are currently written out to an SQLite Database for postprocessing, such as by the example python script provided at scripts/treetimer-postprocessing.

 The script can be used by running it with the path to a SQlite database file output by the instrumentation library as an argument.
 A small selection of post-processing methods can be selected by uncommenting the appropriate method.